 In 1987 the crash was spotlighted again in the movie “La Bamba” as the reason Richie Valens, the 50s rock icon and Pacoima favorite son, was afraid to fly.
 Two years after the Pacoima disaster, Valens was killed along with his fellow performers and tour mates, J.P.
 “Big Bopper” Richardson and Buddy Holly when their light plane crashed near Clear Lake, Iowa.

 The Pacoima crash was of particular significance to my family for a number of reasons.
-My father and sister were both on the Pacoima campus when it happened — my dad as a teacher and my sister Pam, as a thirteen year-old student (it was her birthday).
+My father and sister were both on the Pacoima campus when it happened — my dad as a teacher and my sister Pam as a thirteen year-old student (it was her birthday).
 Needless to say, it was a rough few hours for my mom, who had learned of the crash but had to wait an excruciating two hours before dad called to tell her he and her daughter were OK.
-Additionally, Pam, who had finished Gym class minutes before the crash, was in the P.E. office asking for permission to retrieve the jacket she had left on the athletic field when the DC-7 came down.
+I can only imagine mom’s reaction to Pam’s account of the crash.
+Pam, who had just finished Gym, was in the P.E. office waiting for permission to retrieve the jacket she had forgotten on the athletic field when the DC-7 came down on the field.
 “I thought we were being bombed so I immediately dropped to the floor and assumed the ‘duck and cover’ position,” remembers Pam.

 As a five-year-old kid, all I can recall of that day is seeing what appeared to be shiny bits of tin foil falling from the sky — parts of the DC-7 that had broken off after its crippling mid-air collision.